How to maximize value with your Amex Platinum Card

 This benefit is available with all consumer Platinum cards, but not Business Platinum cards.
 There is no need to enroll.

-Use your consumer Platinum card to pay for a monthly Walmart+ membership and your entire charge will be refunded each month.
-Walmart+ offers the following perks:
+Use your consumer Platinum card to pay for a monthly (not annual) Walmart+ membership and your entire charge will be refunded each month.
+Walmart+ offers many perks including the following:

 • Black Friday Early access: Shop Black Friday deals 4 hours before everyone else.